ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

     column:
       title: ""
       text: >-
-        #### Expert Cable Assemblies
+        #### Custom Cable Assemblies

+        All our cable assemblies are custom made to customer drawing and specification.
+We can assist with technical engineering before producing prototypes for sample approval, and our flexible way of working allows for any changes to specification before full volume batches begin.

+        Our customers really are a reflection of our quality and care, which is why we are immensely proud to manufacture cable assemblies for two world-renowned manufacturers, Aston Martin and Brompton Bicycle.
+These two customers are examples where the opportunities have grown from manufacturing a handful of their cable assembly products, to now producing an extensive range of cost-effective [cable assemblies](/cable-assemblies) and wiring looms to their operational plants.

-        We build custom made cable assembly products for two world-renowned manufacturers, Aston Martin and Brompton Bicycle.
-Their supply chain required our technical expertise to create the most cost-effective solution for their application.
-Working with leading brands for over 25 years has broadened our knowledge and expertise on [cable assemblies](/cable-assemblies) which has opening opportunities in other Industries across the globe.
+        Being a supplier of cable assembly services for over 25 years has broadened our knowledge and expertise in multiple markets including; Automotive, General Engineering, Medical & Nuclear.
   - type: column
     column:
       title: ""
       text: >-
-        #### Cable Assembly Production Build
+        #### Cable Assembly Production

         We deliver over 1,000 cable assembly products per week and these are shipped worldwide to Industries including; Automotive, Medical, Security and Test & Measurement.
 Based in our large and lively Bolton factory, our cable assembly production is set up for fast turnaround and accurate manufacture.